 Set the location of the front wall of the oven enclosure so that the brick arch at the oven opening projects forward by a couple of inches.
 Set one horizontal stud at the top of the arch, and set two additional studs at a 45 degree on the side of the arch to provide support for the concrete board.

 Attach your concrete board using screws designed for metal studs.
-You can finish you oven with stucco, brick or stone.
+You can finish your indoor brick pizza ovens with stucco, brick or stone.

 You are now ready to cure your oven.